Arithmetic of fuzzy numbers and intervals -- a new perspective with examples

 As we mentioned before, the class $\mathcal{F}_c(\R^+)$ includes the standard positive numbers $\R^+$ and the interval numbers.
 Indeed, every $\lambda\in\R^+$ can be identified with the delta function $\delta_\lambda:\R^+\to\{0,1\}$ such that $\delta_\lambda(x)=1$ iff $x=\lambda$ and $0$ elsewhere. (\textit{Convention:} We use $\chi_{\{\lambda\}}$ and $\delta_\lambda(x)$ interchangeably).
 Clearly, $\delta_\lambda\in\mathcal{F}_c(\R^+)$, which can be seen by taking $l=\underline{m}=\overline{m}=r=\lambda$ and $\xi_l=\xi_r=\chi_{\{\lambda\}}$ in \textit{Definition~2'}.
 For an interval number interpreted as its own characteristic function $\chi_{[a,b]}$ of the interval $[a,b]\subset\R^+$ the understanding is the same.
 We have $\chi_{[a,b]} \in\mathcal{F}_c(\R^+)$, which can be seen by taking $l=\underline{m}=a$ and $b=\overline{m}=r$ and $\xi_l=\chi_{\{a\}},\xi_r=\chi_{\{b\}}$ in \textit{Definition~2'}.

 We shall see later that the arithmetic which will be defined below for $\Ft$ is consistent with the standard arithmetic of $\R^+$, as well as the set arithmetic for intervals.

-\begin{subsection}{Generalized Inverse Function} The (not strictly) monotone functions $\xi_l$, $\xi_r$ of \textit{Definition~2'} are not necessarily invertible.
-In order to be able to employ, as before in section~1 formulae \eqref{dodawanie} and \eqref{mnozenie} to define the operations ``$\oplus$'',``$\odot$'' we shall presently introduce and then apply the notion (appearing in statistics in the form of generalized inverses of CDFs, or quantile functions) of a \emph{generalized inverse function}:
+\begin{subsection}{Generalized Inverse Function} The (not strictly) monotone and/or possibly discontinuous functions $\xi_l$, $\xi_r$ of \textit{Definition~2'} may not be invertible in the classical sense.
+In order to be able to employ, as before in section~1 formulae analogous to \eqref{dodawanie} and \eqref{mnozenie} in defining the operations ``$\oplus$'',``$\odot$'' we shall presently introduce and then apply the notion (appearing in statistics in the form of generalized inverses of CDFs, or quantile functions) of a \emph{generalized inverse function}:

-The price to pay for relaxing the conditions of continuity and strict monotonicity and instead assume one-sided continuity and non-strict monotonicity is that we encounter two types of problems in the process of finding the inverse function:
+Take a function $h:I\mapsto[0,1]$ defined on a closed interval $I$, that is one-sided continuous and non-strictly monotone.par The price to pay for relaxing the conditions of continuity and strict monotonicity and instead assuming only one-sided continuity and non-strict monotonicity is that we encounter two types of problems in the process of finding a useful inverse function in the classical sense:

-Take a function $h:I\mapsto[0,1]$ defined on a closed interval $I$, that is one-sided continuous and non-strictly monotone.
-The following two types of behavior are an obstacle for finding a useful inverse function: \begin{enumerate} \item There is a point $x_0$, where the function $h$ has a jump discontinuity.
-In this case the image $h(I)\neq[0,1]$.
-So in principle the function is invertible, but the domain of the inverse function will not be the full interval $[0,1]$.
-Therefore, \eqref{dodawanie}, and \eqref{mnozenie} cannot be applied because addition or multiplying such an inverse by another function's inverse whose domain is not the full interval $[0,1]$ either, is simply not well defined. \item The function $h$ is constant on some interval $[\underline{x}_0,\overline{x}_0]$.

-In this case the function is not injective, and therefore, not invertible at all in the classical sense. \end{enumerate}
+\begin{enumerate} \item There is a point $x_0$, where the function $h$ has a jump discontinuity.
+Such a function function is invertible in the classical sense, but the domain of its inverse function will not be the full interval $[0,1]$.
+Now two functions ${h_1}, {h_2}$ with jump discontinuities at different points will produce inverse functions ${h_1}^{-1}, {h_2}^{-1}$ of different domains~$h_1(I)$ and $h_2(I).$ - Therefore, \eqref{dodawanie}, and \eqref{mnozenie} cannot be applied because the addition or multiplication of functions with different domains is simply not well defined. \item The function $h$ is constant on some interval $[\underline{x}_0,\overline{x}_0]$.
+In this case the function is not injective, and therefore not invertible at all in the classical sense. \end{enumerate}

-In order to overcome these problems in extending formulae \eqref{dodawanie} and \eqref{mnozenie} we shall, for our present purposes, single out two types of generalized inverse functions.
+In order to overcome these problems and to be able to extend formulae \eqref{dodawanie} and \eqref{mnozenie} we shall, for our present purposes, single out two types of generalized inverse functions.
 For a non-decreasing right-continuous function $f:I\to J$ defined on on a closed interval $I$ and taking values in a closed interval $J$ (resp. non-increasing left-continuous function $g:I\to J$) we define two types of \emph{generalized inverse functions} by